microsoft/qlib/docs/component/strategy.rst

 Because the components in ``Qlib`` are designed in a loosely-coupled way, ``Portfolio Strategy`` can be used as an independent module also.

 ``Qlib`` provides several implemented portfolio strategies.
-Also, ``Qlib`` supports custom strategy, users can customize strategies according to their own needs.
+Also, ``Qlib`` supports custom strategy, users can customize strategies according to their own requirements.

+After users specifying the models(forecasting signals) and strategies, running backtest will help users to check the performance of a custom model(forecasting signals)/strategy.

 Base Class & Interface
 ======================